10 Common Lateral Movement Techniques and How to Stop Them

 When an attacker gains initial access to your network, the breach is only the beginning.
 To reach sensitive systems and data, hackers rely on lateral movement to venture deeper into your network, escalate privileges, and expand the attack surface.
+Zero Networks’ analysis of 54 trillion activities across 300+ enterprise environments revealed that 80% of enterprise servers are reachable from anywhere inside the network, making it easy for attackers to pivot to critical systems after gaining a foothold.

 What Are Lateral Movement Techniques?